hugeandbulk/hugeandbulk/ePay/money/README.md

  - Portable: easily carried and transported.
  - Acceptable: most people must accept the money as payment.
  - Scarce: its supply in circulation must be limited.

+Medium of exchange:

+In economics, a medium of exchange is any item that is widely acceptable in exchange for goods and services.
+In modern economies, the most commonly used medium of exchange is currency.